anhquynhtran/EDA-NYC-Airbnb/README.md

   In this notebook, I will perform an exploratory data analysis over the Airbnb dataset to gain understanding of the short-term rental scene in New York city.

+**Description of Data:

+Airbnb does not publish any raw dataset; however, publicly available information was scraped from the company’s website and published on InsiderAirbnb.
+The data used in this analysis was scraped on June 3rd, 2019.
+I will use the following datasets my analysis: